Education Policy and Planning Program

 Examines collaborative approaches involving community organizations and stakeholders that improve academic achievement and reduce opportunity gaps for students.
 Also studies chronic absenteeism, the role of high school athletics in school settings, a...

-Focuses on urban school and district leadership, inclusive practices for students with disabilities, and school improvement with an emphasis on addressing inequities in classrooms, schools, and communities.
+Focuses on school and district leadership, inclusive practices for students with disabilities, and school improvement with an emphasis on improving student achievement and addressing inequities in classrooms, schools, and communities.

 Accepting new students